-There are eight group dates, all of which take place on Tuesday afternoons (a total of sixteen visits if selecting all).
-Please email us for the dates.
-You choose which groups you can accommodate a student pair.
-Sessions are a three hour period between 2 and 6pm.
-Visits cannot start any earlier than 2pm due to their timetabled teaching in the morning.
+There are eight group dates, all of which take place on Tuesday afternoons (a total of sixteen half-day visits).
+Practices must commit to all groups where possible.
+Sessions are a three hour period from 2pm until 5pm (or equivalent), please email us for the dates.